-The number of people in the US who speak a language other than English has more than doubled since 1980.
+Today, more than 350 languages are spoken in the US and the number of people in the US who speak a language other than English continues to increase.
 That’s hardly surprising, given the ever-expanding diversity of language in the United States and the increasing trend toward bilingual households, but a few of the most common non-English languages spoken might surprise you.

-According to a 2011 Census Bureau report, the following are the most popular languages in the United States:
+According to the 2016 American Community Survey, a project of the United States Census Bureau, the following are the most popular non-English languages spoken in the United States.

-The 905,843 Russian-speakers in New York, Los Angeles, Chicago and San Francisco, among other cities, have increased by 391 percent since 1980.
+The .91 million Russian-speakers in the US can be found in New York, Los Angeles, Chicago, and San Francisco, among other cities.

-Speakers of Korean, located mainly in Los Angeles, New York, Washington DC and Chicago, have quadrupled over the last thirty years — they now number 1,141,277.
+Speakers of Korean, located mainly in Los Angeles, New York, Washington DC and Chicago, have seen large growth over the last thirty years — they now number 1.1 million in the US.

-With an increase of 510 percent since 1980, Vietnamese is the language with the biggest change.
-There are 1,419,539 speakers found in Los Angeles, San Jose, Houston and Dallas, among other cities.
+There are 1.5 million speakers of Vietnamese found in Los Angeles, San Jose, Houston, and Dallas, among other cities.

-This language from the Philippines boasts 1,594,413 speakers in the US – slightly more than tripling its numbers in the last three decades, and recently surpassing French and Vietnamese on this list.
-Speakers of Tagalog are concentrated mainly in Los Angeles, San Francisco, New York and San Diego.
+This language from the Philippines boasts 1.7 million speakers in the US – slightly more than tripling its numbers in the last three decades.
+Speakers of Tagalog are concentrated mainly in Los Angeles, San Francisco, New York, and San Diego.

-Just about 2,882,497 people speak a Chinese dialect such as Mandarin or Cantonese, an increase of 290 percent!
-You’re most likely to find Chinese dialect-speakers in New York, Los Angeles or San Francisco.
+3.4 million people speak a Chinese dialect such as Mandarin or Cantonese in the US.
+You’re most likely to find Chinese dialect-speakers in New York, Los Angeles, or San Francisco.

-With 37,579,787 speakers, the number of Spanish-speakers in the US has increased by 210 percent since 1980, with the highest concentrations in Los Angeles, New York, Miami and Chicago.
+With 40.5 million speakers, the number of Spanish-speakers in the US far exceeds any other language on this list.
+The highest concentrations of Spanish-speakers can be found in Los Angeles, New York, Miami, and Chicago.